Transcribing for the Baroque Lute: Claire Antonini’s Historical Vision

 In the Newsletter No. 38 (2022) of the Lute Society of Japan, critic Mitsuru Doyaya praised “the sensitivity and accuracy of Claire Antonini’s transcriptions,” emphasizing that they “reveal the beauty of the French repertoire while restoring to the Baroque lute the place it truly deserves.”

-“Even in the fastest or most ornamented passages originally written for the viol, Claire Antonini’s lute writing remains fluid and natural.
-It shows a deep understanding of the French style and Baroque phrasing; every line of her transcription breathes, as if it had been conceived for the lute from the very beginning.”
+“Even in the fastest or most ornamented passages originally written for the violClaire Antonini’s writing for the Baroque lute remains fluid and natural.
+It reveals a deep understanding of the French style and of Baroque phrasing; every line of her transcription breathes, as if it had been conceived for the lute from the very beginning.

-“Claire Antonini’s transcriptions are of exemplary musicality.
-They are not simple copies, but genuine re-creations that extend the spirit of the Grand Siècle into our own time.”
+Claire Antonini’s transcriptions display exemplary musicality.
+They are not mere copies, but true re-creations that extend the spirit of the Grand Siècle into our own time.”

 To listen on France Musique